 It is now possible to boot off of the secondary device in case of failure

-using boot altboot
+using boot altboot from the OBP.

 For more information on DiskSuite, including configuring metatrans devices for filesystem transaction logging, see the second part of this document, Additional Solstice DiskSuite Topics.